jack1981/AaaSDemo/README.md

 # Create a standalone Keras on Spark environment with python and analytic-zoo lib ready
-Module 2 and Code Lab 1 require another standalone spark/python envrionment to run Keras on Spark jobs
+Module 2 and Code Lab 1 require another standalone spark/python environment to run Keras on Spark jobs
 ## Benchmark Tools and environments
 ### Spark ML
   The project uses Spark Mlib (https://spark.apache.org/mllib/) as machine learning library and Apache Spark is the run time container to run machine learning job and the programming language will be Scala